TOUR THE TERRACED VINEYARDS OF PORTUGAL’S DOURO RIVER VALLEY

 Even if you’re not doing wine tours, just driving around here is like being in another world.
 That’s not Vietnam.
 Those aren’t rice patties.
 That’s wine.

-Douro Valley river
+boat on Douro Valley river

 Douro Valley views

-There really isn’t one varietal, Douro wines are usually thick inky blends of dozens of types of local grapes you’ve never heard of.
-I love them like puppies.
+There really isn’t one varietal, Douro wines are usually thick inky blends of dozens of types of local varietal grapes you’ve never heard of.
+Often mixed together in a “field blend” because the vines are so old and intermixed, there isn’t a fixed percentage blended.

-Fonseca ports Douro Valley
+Douro Valley vine plantings

 Get On A Boat Tour On The Famous Douro River